 Stop by any Coastguard unit and you will encounter New Zealanders calmly and professionally going about the intense business of saving lives at sea.

-Over 2,000 Coastguard volunteers gave their time and skills to help keep communities safe on the water last year, bringing more than 6,700 Kiwis home safely, let us introduce you to some of them…
+Additionally, the work Coastguard volunteers deliver is essential to keeping our communities strong and healthy.
+Over 2,000 Coastguard volunteers gave their time and skills to help keep communities safe on the water last year, bringing more than 6,700 Kiwis home safely.
+Let's introduce you to some of them...

 Ian Graham - volunteer for Coastguard Northern Region Communications